-Health and safety encompass all aspects of district operations including training, facilities, transportation, nutritional services, instruction and classroom operations, and impacts all people within the district.
-The regulations, rules and guidance are based upon the most current information from various governing authorities outlined in the introduction.
+Health and safety encompass all aspects of district operations including facilities, transportation, nutritional services, instruction and classroom operations, and impacts all people within the district.
+The regulations, rules and guidance are based upon the most current information from various governing authorities outlined on the previous page.

 Hand sanitizing dispensers and/or bottles are located throughout the facility/campus where sinks and other hand washing facilities are not readily available.
 Handwashing or use of sanitizer should occur:

 - Upon entering and exiting the school building and when transitioning within the school environment

 - When individuals have close contact with other people

 - After blowing your nose, coughing, or sneezing (encourage individuals to cough or sneeze into the upper sleeve or elbow, not onto their hands)

 - Before and after touching your face (encourage individuals to avoid touching their face with their hands)

 - After any type of play or physical activity

 - Before and after providing routine care for another person who needs assistance (e.g., a child who needs help with a coat or face covering, supporting an individual with special needs)

 - Before putting on and after removing masks and gloves